johndwells/craft.minimee/README.md

 ## Installation

 1. Download latest release from [github](https://github.com/johndwells/craft.minimee/releases)
-2. Unzip and rename folder to `minimee`
-3. Copy `minimee` into your `app/plugins` directory
+2. Copy `minimee` into your `app/plugins` directory
-4. Log into Craft and go to `Settings > Plugins`
+3. Log into Craft and go to `Settings > Plugins`
-5. Click `install` for Minimee
+4. Click `install` for Minimee
-6. Visit Minimee plugin settings and optionally configure (see below)
+5. Visit Minimee plugin settings and optionally configure (see below)

 ---